 You can import data from all common spreadsheet formats, such as Microsoft Excel (both the desktop application and the Office 365 version) and Google Sheets.

-If you would like to import your financial events into another scenario than the one currently selected, swith to that scenario by clicking Scenario or Plan of Record in the top left of the header:
+If you would like to import your projects into a different scenario than the one currently selected, switch to that scenario by clicking Scenario or Plan of Record in the top left of the header:

 You can add new projects and update existing ones.
 Find a detailed overview of when projects can be updated here.